$\texttt{GWFAST}$: a Fisher information matrix Python code for third-generation gravitational-wave detectors: Detector response and Fisher Matrix

+The default parameters for which \codename{} computes the FIM, in the quasi--circular, non--precessing and non--tidal case, are, in order,\footnote{Note that the ordering of the parameters in the FIM is fixed, and does not depend on how they are sorted in the dictionary containing the events.
+It can be accessed through the \texttt{waveform} class used to initialise the network, through its attribute \texttt{ParNums}, as shown in \autoref{lst:get_Fish_par}.} ${\cal M}_c$ in units of \si{\Msun}, $\eta$, $d_L$ in units of \si{\giga\parsec}, $\theta, \ \phi, \ \iota, \ \psi, \ t_c$ in units of seconds, $\Phi_c, \ {\rm and} \ \chi_s, \ \chi_a$.
+In the case of precessing spins, the FIM is computed for the full set $\chi_{1,z},\ \chi_{2,z},\ \chi_{1,x},\ \chi_{2,x},\ \chi_{1,y},\ \chi_{2,y}$ in this order, and, in the BNS and NSBH case, the tidal parameters $\tilde{\Lambda}$ and $\delta\tilde{\Lambda}$ are also included.
 In the eccentric case, also the parameter $e_0$ is included, and appears in the Fisher after both spins and tidal parameters.
 We chose to use the combinations $(\chi_s,\, \chi_a)$ instead of $(\chi_{1,z},\, \chi_{2,z})$ in the non--precessing case so to have two orthogonal parameters, but the FIM can be as well computed in terms of the latter quantities passing the flag \texttt{use\_chi1chi2=\codekeyword{True}} to the \texttt{FisherMatr} function.
 The choice of the combination $(\tilde{\Lambda},\, \delta\tilde{\Lambda})$ in place of $(\Lambda_1,\, \Lambda_2)$ is due to the fact that the parameter $\tilde{\Lambda}$ is much better constrained than the two dimensionless tidal deformabilities separately, being the combination entering at 5\,PN order in the inspiral signal.
 It is also possible to compute the FIM in terms of the combination $(m_1,\, m_2)$, i.e. the two component redshifted masses, in units of \si{\Msun}, instead of $(M_c,\,\eta)$, by passing to the \texttt{FisherMatr} function the flag \texttt{use\_m1m2=\codekeyword{True}}.
 Finally, if the contribution of precessing spins is included, setting the flag \texttt{use\_prec\_ang=\codekeyword{True}}, instead of $\iota$ and $\chi_{i,c}$, the FIM will be computed in terms of the parameters $\theta_{JN},\ \chi_1,\ \chi_2,\ \theta_{s,1},\ \theta_{s,2},\ \phi_{JL},\ \phi_{1,2}$, which are more commonly used in the context of parameter estimation of GW events.
-These are, respectively, the angle between the total angular momentum and the line of sight, the magnitudes of the spin vectors, the angles between the spin vectors and the orbital angular momentum, the azimuthal angle of the orbital angular momentum and the total angular momentum, and the difference in azimuthal angle between the two spin vectors.

 As an example, to access the values of the $(d_L, \, d_L)$ elements of the FIM for all the events in the dictionary, the user just has to run

 Both the classes \texttt{GWSignal} and the \texttt{DetNet} also include a function to compute the optimal coordinates for a signal to be seen by the considered detectors (i.e. the location corresponding to the maximum SNR), as a function of the time of coalescence.
 This is obtained by maximizing the pattern functions, and can be accessed as